milaandahiya/Omniverse-Research/README.md

 ## Notes

-You may run `pip install -r requirements.txt` in your venv or whatever environment.
+You may run `pip install -r requirements.txt` in your environment to run some of the programs in `tools`.

 The .vscode directory isn't necessary, but prevents the `import omni` statements from being shown as an error in VSCode.
 It uses the `app` symlink to link to an Omniverse install (Code, Isaac, etc) to get the omni packages.
 This is only functionally necessary if you are running Omniverse code outside of the Script Editor, which I am not (yet).
 I would recommend changing the symlink to your path, again, to make it easier to use VSCode.

-`scripts` contains scripts that you can use in the Script Editor inside of Omniverse Code (or Isaac Sim).
+The `scripts` directory contains scripts that you can use in the Script Editor inside of Omniverse Code (or Isaac Sim).
 More info in the `scripts` Readme.

-`tools` contains standalone Python scripts for creating a RGBD images, and subsequently point clouds, from the sensor data generated.
+The `tools` directory contains standalone Python scripts for creating a RGBD images, and subsequently point clouds, from the sensor data generated.
 More info in the `tools` Readme.